yuhko-msft/microsoft-graph-docs/concepts/windowsupdates-manage-monitoring-rules.md

 }
 ```

+Another way to resume the deployment is to change the threshold of the relevant monitoring rule.
+When the new threshold is reached, the action (in this case, `pauseDeployment`) will be triggered again.

 Below is an example of resuming the deployment by changing the monitoring rule threshold.
-When the new threshold is reached, the action (in this case, `pauseDeployment`) will be triggered again.
-This same example also illustrates how to edit any existing monitoring rule, even if its threshold has not yet been met, as well as how to create a monitoring rule on a deployment that does not have one.
+This example also illustrates how to edit any existing monitoring rule, even if its threshold has not yet been met, as well as how to create a monitoring rule on a deployment that does not have one.

 ### Request